planetree12/kafka-pubsub-system/README.md

 ### Configuration

-The system can be configured using JSON configuration files or environment variables:
+The system is configured using JSON configuration files:

 #### Producer Configuration